Expanding Medical Marijuana

-Qualifying patients can purchase up to two ounces of medicinal marijuana every ten days at one of five alternative treatment centers, which are located in Lebanon, Dover, Merrimack, Conway and Plymouth.
-Another alternative treatment center will be opening in Keene.
+Qualifying patients can purchase up to two ounces of medicinal marijuana every 10 days at one of the state's alternative treatment centers.
 (State law limits the number of alternative treatment centers, but each center is permitted to have a second location for cultivation of marijuana.)

 Patients may also designate a caregiver who is authorized to purchase and administer the drug for them.

 You may not grow your own medical marijuana in New Hampshire.